Moduli stacks of Higgs bundles on stable curves: Preliminaries

 \subsection{\textbf{Relative shifted log-symplectic forms}}

-In this subsection, we will recall the definition of relative shifted symplectic forms for a quasi-smooth morphism of derived Artin stacks.
-We will define relative shifted log-symplectic forms for certain logarithmic morphisms of derived Artin stacks equipped with locally-free log structures.
+In this subsection, we will recall the definition of relative shifted symplectic forms for a locally of finite presentation morphism of derived Artin stacks.
+We will then define relative shifted log-symplectic forms for certain logarithmic morphisms of derived Artin stacks equipped with locally-free log structures.